 Iris Nijenhuis is an Amsterdam based designer with a passion for laser cutting and a wide interest in experimental shapes and structures.
-She graduated from the Amsterdam Fashion Institute with a collection of fabrics and unique pieces that emerged from a broad research into the use innovative techniques.
-She tried to extend the value of textile by extracting the essence and adding functionality to the fabric.
-By experimenting with laser cutting she used a technique in which the fabric is cut into small puzzle pieces that form the basis of the design proces.
+By experimenting with laser cutting she developed a technique in which the fabric is cut into small puzzle pieces that form the basis of the design proces.
 By connecting the puzzle pieces together manually, inspiring shapes and structures are created that can form various products.
-It became clear to her that this technique would give her endless possibilities and challenges in designing.

 She would love to wrap the whole world in puzzle pieces!
 But in addition to creating puzzles she also engages in commissioned work in graphic design and laser cutting for both business and private.